 Please pay special attention to attendees with disabilities.
 Be aware that registrants with disabilities are to be given priority seating.
 Every session room will be set with one or two ADA cutouts for wheelchair users.

-The following guidelines have been developed for presenters for creating and delivering PowerPoint slides:
+The following guidelines have been developed for presenters for creating and delivering PowerPoint slides.
+For further information and specific instructions on how to accomplish each item below, consult the Microsoft PowerPoint accessibility documentation.

 - Provide sufficient text descriptions of graphs and tables for presentations posted online or sent digitally.